dmorse/pscfpp/README.md

 Features for SCFT or PS-FTS for periodic systems (pscf_pc and pscf_pg):

-  - Accurate pseudo-spectral solution of the modified diffusion equation
+  - Accurate pseudo-spectral solution of the modified diffusion equation based on either a continuous chain model or a discrete bead-spring model.

   - Periodic boundary conditions with 1, 2 or 3 dimensional periodicity